nkonev/videochat/readme.md

 * Firewall friendly: only two ports for WebRTC are needed (TURN, WebRTC).
 * Simple setup with docker swarm or docker-compose.
 * No vendor lock on cloud provider.
-* Familiar infrastructure which you know - PostgreSQL, RabbitMQ, Redis, Jaeger, Minio, Traefik, NGINX.
-No unique exotic solutions.
+* Familiar infrastructure - PostgreSQL, RabbitMQ, Redis, Jaeger, Minio, Traefik, NGINX.
 * Self-contained frontend bundle without any CDN downloads.
 * No need to edit `/etc/hosts` for development.